 In Marvel's Mutopia X, Agent Popova (after a failed assassination attempt on Daniel Kaufman) was blackmailed into performing favors for Kaufman by having her surgically altered into what many might consider a hideous (or beautiful) mutant appearance.

-His Marvel (sort of) equivalent Man-Thing is potentially even worse.
+Swap Thing's Marvel (sort of) equivalent Man-Thing.
 There is virtually nothing left of Ted Sallis's mind in Man-Thing; Man-Thing doesn't need to cope, because most of the time, he's not even sapient.
 The fact that all those who know fear are horrifically burned more than makes up for that in terms of Body Horror.

 Oftentimes characters who are effectively immortal or have "healing factors" will venture into this territory.
 The Ultimate X-Men version of Wolverine has been subjected to such horrors as regrowing his entire body after being decapitated and having the flesh stripped entirely off his bones but still being alive.
 Orson Scott Card's "Ultimate Iron Man" gives Tony Stark similar powers (for some reason) and has many creepy scenes of him regrowing his various severed limbs (which he loses so often, it becomes a running joke).
 In a particularly strange example, The Savage Dragon had the mood spoiled during sex when he and his girlfriend are horrified by the sight of his severed arm suddenly and unexpectedly regenerating in a gruesome fashion.